Dow on Track to Wrap Up Worst Month Since March

 In contrast, shares of Google's parent Alphabet rose 4.7%.
 The company reported third-quarter profit that outstripped analyst estimates.

 Small stocks, which have outperformed their larger peers this month, also came under pressure.
-The Russell 2000 dropped 1.5%.
+The Russell 2000 dropped 1.5% on Friday, cutting its gains for October to 1.5%.

-The prospect of a contested election continues to cast a shadow over the market.
+The prospect of a contested election continues to cast a shadow over the market, adding to the uncertainty over what the rest of the year will bring.

 The yield on the 10-year Treasury note rose to 0.872% Friday, from 0.834% Thursday.